 Here’s the Ye Older Elixir of LYFE recipe (including a legend to held you decode it)!
 The original recipe can be found here, on Andrea Hawksley’s blog.

 You can stop reading here, or continue to see how the experiment went for us.
 Spoiler alert: we had a MAJOR fail the first time.
 But honestly, that’s in keeping with the history of alchemy!

-The Ye Olde Mysterious Rainbow Elixir of LYFE experiment was carried out by Aubrey Roberts, Princeton University freshman, budding alchemist, and intern extraordinaire.
-Take it away Aubrey!
+The Ye Olde Mysterious Rainbow Elixir of LYFE experiment was carried out by August Roberts, Princeton University freshman, budding alchemist, and intern extraordinaire.
+Take it away August!

 Recently, I visited Princeton University’s exhibit on alchemy and learned all about how alchemists each had their own way of documenting and encoding their processes.
 Whenever I saw this challenging recipe for rainbow lemonade, I knew I just had to test my alchemical skills.
 We gathered the supplies, headed over to the staff kitchen, and set out to make our very own alchemical lemonade!

 When we started, we knew we had to be careful because we only had two lemons and one cup of sugar.
 Just like the alchemists who were working with rare, expensive, precious metals, our supplies were limited and valuable.

 Our first challenge was how to dye each of the five layers to get a rainbow.
 We had a box of food coloring, but there was only red, yellow, green, and blue – no orange!
 We experimented with different amounts of red and yellow food coloring until we found just the right amount: one drop of red per every three drops of yellow.

 Our next step was getting the lemon juice.
 Before cutting and juicing the lemons, we applied gentle pressure to the fruit and rolled it back and forth on the counter.
 This allowed us to get the most juice possible out of our precious lemons.